mvp5464/interviewPrep/JavaScript.md

 for (var a = 0; a < 4; a++) {
   (function () {
     setTimeout(() => console.log(a), 2000);
-  })();  # 4,4,4,4 // without passing any variable here and wihtout assigning value to any variable at the time of looping }
+  })();  # 4,4,4,4 // without passing any variable here and without assigning value to any variable at the time of looping }

 # since ‘var’ variables are not block scoped, we did not create a new variable, instead we just re-assigned the existing variable and gave it new value